-The back portion of the fish will boast fiery red with orange and yellow highlighting.
+The back of the fish will boast fiery red with orange and yellow highlighting.
 The front portion of these fish will be deep purple or indigo blue.
 The two colors come together at mid-point with a few green or blackish vertical stripes.
-The female will appear to have similar color distribution and be less intensely colored and more silver color.
+The female will appear to have similar color markings but less bold in color with more of a silver tone.
 Fins are opaque and yellow with white outlines.

 Scientific Name: Melanotaenia boesemani

-Natural Habitat: Southeast Asia, Thailand.
-They are found in tributaries and waters of Lakes Ayamaru, Hain, and Aitinjo.
-They live in shallow, swampy areas that are dense with vegetation and feed on small crustaceans, some vegetation and insects.
+Natural Habitat: Southeast Asia, Thailand – in tributaries and waters of Lakes Ayamaru, Hain, and Aitinjo.
+They live in shallow, swampy areas that feature vegetation and will feed on small crustaceans, vegetation and insects.

-Ideal Tank Ecosystem: Boesemani Rainbowfish — Melanotaenia Boesemani are a very popular aquarium fish, and don’t require anything special.
-They make a peaceful community aquarium.
-Rainbows would be perfect in a planted tank.
-When housing Boesemani Rainbowfish – Melanotaenia boesemani in captivity, it is necessary to provide them with a longer aquarium featuring a variety of plants.
-Plenty of room for these fish is needed in order for swimming around as they are very active.
-They are well known jumpers, that being said, the aquarium you choose should be fully covered to prevent them from jumping out when they are startled.
+Ideal Tank: Boesemani Rainbowfish — Melanotaenia Boesemani are a very popular aquarium fish.
+They don’t require anything complicated.
+They make a peaceful community aquarium fish and would be perfect in a planted tank.
+In captivity, it is necessary to give rainbowfish a longer aquarium with a variety of aquatic plants.
+They are well known as jumpers so your fish tank should be a covered tank.

-Recommended Aquarium Capacity: A tank of 50 to 60 gallon aquarium is advised for these large, active swimmers.
-For a school of boesemani, they require a 150 gallon tank.
+Aquarium Size: 50 to 60 gallon aquarium is recommended as rainbowfish are large and active swimmers.
+For a good school of boesemani, it would require a 150 gallon tank.

-Species Compatibility: Tank mates like Molly’s, Guppies, Platys and Tetras which are also peaceful community fish.
+Tank Mates: Molly’s, Guppies, Platys and Tetras.
+Peaceful community fish.

 Care Level: Beginner+